Are We More Than Biological Machines?

 This is where the problem deepens.
 Classical physics doesn't give us the whole picture, and the emerging sister science of quantum physics is inconclusive.
 In fact, quantum uncertainty conflicts with classical physics, showing that sometimes particles shun determinism altogether.
 Instead, they behave probabilistically, taking the form of waves of potential that aren't subject to pre-determined outcomes.

-This is what led us to tentative hypotheses like the Copenhagen Interpretation (nothing exists until we observe it) and the Many-Worlds Interpretation (every possibility exists in infinite universes).
+This is what led us to tentative hypotheses like the Copenhagen Interpretation and the Many-Worlds Interpretation.
 For a fuller explanation of these ideas see What is Schrodinger's Cat?

 It appears the universe isn't entirely deterministic.
 And since the brain is made up of both classical and quantum particles, we can't claim the brain is 100% deterministic either.